microsoft/FluidFramework/BREAKING.md

 ### `readOnly` and `readOnlyPermissions` removed from `Container`
 The `readOnly` and `readOnlyPermissions` properties from `Container` in `container-loader` was deprecated in 0.35, and has now been removed.
 To replace its functionality, use `readOnlyInfo` by accessing `readOnlyInfo.readonly` and `readOnlyInfo.permissions` respectively.

+### Generic Argument Changes to DataObjects and Factories

+DataObject and PureDataObject used to take 3 generic type parameters.
+This has been collasped to a single generic argument.
+This new format takes the same types, but allows for easier exclusion or inclusion of specific types, while also being more readable.

+In general the existing data object generic parameters map to the new generic parameter as follow:
+`DataObject<O,S,E>` maps to `DataObject<{OptionalProviders: O, InitialState: S, Events: E}>`

+We would frequently see default values for generic paramaters, in order to set a following parameter.
+This is no longer necessary.
+If you see a generic parameter with a type of `{}`, `undefined`, `object`, `unknown`, `any`, `IEvent`, or `IFluidObject` is not needed, and can now be excluded.

+Here are some examples:
+ - `DataObject<{}, any, IEvent>` becomes `DataObject`
+ - `DataObject<IFluidUserInformation>` becomes `DataObject<{OptionalProviders: IFluidUserInformation}>`
+ - `DataObject<{}, RootDataObjectProps>` becomes `DataObject<{InitialState: RootDataObjectProps}>`
+ - `DataObject<object, undefined, IClickerEvents>` becomes `DataObject<{Events: IClickerEvents}>`

+Very similar changes have been made to DataObjectFactory and PureDataObjectFactory.
+Rather than 4 generic arguments it is reduced to 2.
+The first is still the same, and is the DataObject, the second is the same type the DataObject itself takes.
+However, this detail should not be important, as will this change has come improved type inference, so it should no longer be necessary to set any generic arguments on the factory.

+here are some examples:
+ - `new DataObjectFactory<SpacesStorage, undefined, undefined, IEvent>` becomes `new DataObjectFactory`
+ - `DataObjectFactory<MockComponentFooProvider, object, undefined>` becomes `DataObjectFactory<MockComponentFooProvider>`

+Above I've used DataObject, and DataObjectFactory however the same changes apply to PureDataObject and PureDataObjectFactory.

 ## 0.52 Breaking changes
 - [chaincodePackage removed from Container](#chaincodePackage-removed-from-Container)